CiscoSystems/puppet-openstack/README.dev.md

 ### Installation Order

-  The OpenStack Nodes are required to be deployed in a specific order.
+  The OpenStack Nodes are required to be deployed in a very specific order.
   For the time being, you need to perform multiple puppet runs for most Nodes to deploy properly.
 The following is the order in which the nodes should be deployed:

- * '''HAproxy Nodes''': Make sure the haproxy/keepalived services are running and the config files look good before proceeding.
+ * **HAproxy Nodes**: Make sure the haproxy/keepalived services are running and the config files look good before proceeding.
 It is also very important that you test connectivity to Virtual IP addresses (telnet <vip_addr> <port>).
 	  If the VIP's are not working then the build-out of nodes will fail.

- * '''Swift Storage Nodes''': The drives should be zero'ed out if you are rebuilding the swift storage nodes.
+ * **Swift Storage Nodes**: The drives should be zero'ed out if you are rebuilding the swift storage nodes.
 Use clean-disk.pp from the Cisco repo or use the following command:

           for i in  b c d e f <add/subtract drive letters as needed>
           do
           dd bs=1M count=1000 if=/dev/zero of=/dev/sd$i
           done

- * '''Swift Proxy Node #1''': Make sure the ring is functional before adding the 2nd Proxy.
+ * **Swift Proxy Node #1**: Make sure the ring is functional before adding the 2nd Proxy.

- * '''Swift Proxy Node 2''': Make sure the ring is functional before proceeding.
+ * **Swift Proxy Node 2**: Make sure the ring is functional before proceeding.

- * '''Controller Nodes 1-3''': You must ensure that the HAproxy Virtual IP address for the Controller cluster is working or your puppet run will fail.
+ * **Controller Nodes 1-3**: You must ensure that the HAproxy Virtual IP address for the Controller cluster is working or your puppet run will fail.

- * '''Compute Nodes''': Start off with just 1 or 2 nodes before deploying a large number.
+ * **Compute Nodes**: Start off with just 1 or 2 nodes before deploying a large number.

  * Test to make sure environment is functional.